Dog Training: Simple, effective tips for training a dog that food resource guards or gets aggressive with food or toys

 - The second approach regardless of whether it is the resource guarder’s fault is to modify the behaviour by trading something of perceived higher value than the resource your dog is guarding.

 - Never take away the resource that your dog is guarding without a perceived better exchange or it may reinforce the tendency to guard.
+If you take something away from me without ever giving me something better, i will prevent you from taking it away in the future.

 - Start at home by trading higher-valued items with things your dog is less likely to guard.